 The final investigation report is provided to a Decisionmaker(s).
 The Decision-maker(s) will be responsible for determining if this policy was violated and to determine appropriate action based on the facts presented.
-A live hearing will be scheduled and recorded.
-The parties will be required to have their advisor present for the live hearing.
-If the parties do not have an advisor available for the live hearing, the District will provide an advisor for the purpose of conducting questioning of the other party and witnesses at the hearing.
-When the Decision-maker(s) evaluate the complaint, it shall do so using a preponderance of the evidence standard.
-Thus, after considering all the evidence it has gathered, the Decision-maker(s) will decide whether it is more likely than not that discrimination or harassment has occurred.
+For Title IX cases, a live hearing will be scheduled and recorded, while for all other cases of violation, a charge packet and Skelly (hearing) rights will be provided for disciplines at or above suspension.
+The parties will be required to have their advisor present for the live hearing or the Skelly meeting.
+If the parties do not have an advisor available for the hearing(s), the District will provide an advisor for the purpose of conducting questioning of the other party and witnesses at the hearing.
+When the Decision-maker(s) or a Skelly Officer evaluate the complaint, they shall do so using a preponderance of the evidence standard.
+Thus, after considering all the evidence it has gathered, the Decisionmaker(s) will decide whether it is more likely than not that a violation has occurred and that the action proposed by the District is appropriate based on the facts presented.